Astigmatism is a very common eye condition that’s easily corrected by eyeglasses or contact lenses and on some occasions, surgery.

 People with undetected astigmatism often have blurred vision which can be associated with fatigue and eyestrain.
 While these symptoms may not necessarily be the result of astigmatism, you should schedule an eye exam if you are experiencing one or more symptoms.

-Our eye doctors in St. Catharines & Niagara-on-the-Lake can diagnose astigmatism with a thorough eye exam.
+Our eye doctors in St. Catharines & Niagara-on-the-Lake or St. Catharines can diagnose astigmatism with a thorough eye exam.
 Astigmatism may occur in combination with other vision problems such as nearsightedness and farsightedness.
 Because astigmatism gets worse over times, visit Dr. Hopkins & Associates Optometry whenever you notice changes in your vision.